The Murals at the Family Hotel

 The Family Hotel, Tibooburra

-During the 1960s Australian artists Clifton Pugh, Russell Drysdale and others spent time painting in the outback in the surround area.
+During the 1960s Australian artists Clifton Pugh, Russell Drysdale and others spent time painting in the outback in the surrounding area.

 The ‘big wet of 1969 and resultant flood stranded Pugh and so to pass the time, he started to paint on the walls and so began the 'living' art gallery, to which many other artists contributed.